 Learning alongside other students on your course can give you a greater opportunity to discuss ideas, broaden your knowledge, gain confidence and make friends.

-Your PALS leaders have regular contact with academics in your programme to ensure that PALS sessions are relevant and well planned.
+The students running the sessions are called PALS Leaders, they are trained and experienced students who have regular contact with academics in your programme to ensure that PALS sessions are relevant and well planned.

 What the students say

 “PALS can be a good support network especially for those for whom University is a new experience and it is also a good way to make friends and expand on social networks.”